Living-Learning Communities Orientation & Course Offerings

 Course Offerings

-See all of the Innovation LLC course offerings for this semester.
+See all of the offerings for TE 200: Introduction to Innovation for this semester.
 All students living in the Innovation LLC must register for one of these courses.

 LEADS LLC